ALL PROJECTS ARE DUE JUNE 4/5. NO WORK WILL BE ACCEPTED AFTER THIS DATE

 We will learn about form and how to create a 3-D work of art.
 Students will have their choice of what creature, animal, cartoon character, object, etc. they would like to create, but it should have at least 4 appendages.
 Once the armature is built we will use the paper mache process to strengthen the form.
 Students will be required to layer at least 4 layers of paper mache.
 They will use tissue paper to add color and detail to their piñata.

-Where Students Should Be: Students should be finishing their 1st layer by the 1st block day this week.
+Where Students Should Be: Students should be finished.

 Students will need to bring in a picture of the character they want to work from and items to build armature such as, paper towel rolls, toilet paper rolls, egg cartons, 2 liter bottles, water or Gatorade bottles cereal boxes, etc. Anything they can think of that may help them construct their form.
 They should be working on their 1st layer.

 Now that students are familiar with mixing paint and the color wheel, we will be creating a tropical bird composition.
 In class we will practice drawing different tropical birds by breaking them down into simple shapes so everyone can feel successful with their drawings.
 Students will then paint composition using ALL the colors on the color wheel.
 Their goal will be to paint neatly and be creative with color choices and at least 1 blend of analogous colors.